ksanoj/EQraider/README.md

 # EQRaider

 EQRaider is a toolkit for modern EverQuest raiding with bot control and synchronized raid features.
 It provides dynamic combat behavior, group buffing, raid burn modes, and a set of commands to control your raid bots.
-Settings are based on the serverwide top 5 race guilds

 ---